How to Become an Accountant

 As an auditor, you will have to sift through existing financial records to make sure that your company is following all tax laws and regulatory statutes that your company type may fall under.

-As an auditing manager, you will oversee other auditors’ work activity and provide leadership to the auditing team.
+As an auditing manager, you will oversee other auditors’ work activities and provide leadership to the auditing team.

 As a fraud examiner, you can expect to have a varied set of opportunities.
 While corporate professionals are brought in to complete internal investigations, those that work with governmental agencies typically do external investigations.